PurpleHorrorRus/EasyVK-AudioAPI/README.md

 This is an unofficial AudioAPI for [EasyVK](https://github.com/ciricc/easyvk).
 Works as an extension for the library.
 This API using in [Meridius](https://github.com/PurpleHorrorRus/Meridius) project.

-Recommended version of easyvk for using this API: 2.6.1
+Recommended version of EasyVK for using this API: 2.6.1

-# Migration

-Soon the library will be upload to #experimental and #master branch.
-If you used this API before, you must to prepare your project for these changes.
-Please read this documentation.

 # Installation